ryanrosello-og/cypress-harvester/README.md

 # cypress-harvester

-cypress-harvester is command based plug-in for Cypress allowing you to easliy work with html tables, whether it be for testing or for web scarping purposes.
+A life enhancing plug-in for Cypress allowing you to easliy work with html tables, whether it be for testing or for web scarping purposes.

 ## Installing